How to Use Visual Elements to Enhance Your Blog Post’s Engagement

-This is a ageless English idiom that I’m sure you’ve heard countless times throughout your life.
+This is an ageless English adage I’m sure you’ve heard countless times throughout your life.
 It’s a simple concept.
-In short, it means that it’s easier to show someone something than it is to tell them about it.
+In short, it means that it’s easier to show someone something than to tell them about it.

 But are you applying this strategy to your blog posts?
 Blogging is a science.

 There are lots of tips and tricks you can learn to engage with your audience, such as mastering the art of storytelling.
 However, words alone won’t drive engagement.

 You’ll need to learn how to incorporate visual elements into your blog posts as well.
 If you’ve been reading my blogs for a while, you know I practice what I preach.

 I love using visuals to help improve my content.
 To those of you who are not used to this, it can sound intimidating.